Tsolval/destiny5e/Hunter.md

 :---|:---|:---
 **Encore:** | Killing an enemy with Arc Blade extends its duration. | Killing 2 enemies extends your Arc Blade by 1 round.
 **Stalker:** | Gain invisibility after crouching in place for a short time. | Spending a round crouching grants automatic stealth for 3 rounds.
-**Hungering&nbsp;Blade:** | Kills with Arc Blade and Blink Strike immediately regenerate health. | If one of these attacks kills your target, then your health will begin to recharge immediately.
+**Hungering Blade:** | Kills with Arc Blade and Blink Strike immediately regenerate health. | If one of these attacks kills your target, then your health will begin to recharge immediately.

 ### [Nightstalker](http://destiny-grimoire.info/#Card-700050)
 _“Draw from the Void.
 Light the way.”_